hpcugent/hanythingondemand/docs/Configuring_PuTTY_on_Windows.rst

 Download the required software
 ------------------------------

-To work with Hanythingondemand from Windows, we need to download some software to begin.
-All of the following is available from the PuTTY website: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
+To work with Hanythingondemand from Windows, you need to download and install a couple of tools.
+All of the following are available from the PuTTY website: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

 1. PuTTy - The ssh client.